 - ANTOINE: No, not afraid.
 But it is full of memories of Gaspard and now Pierre, and it will seem very sad and lonely after experiencing the excitement, stimulation and social life of Star City and its university.
 The chateau is situated in a very provincial and rural community.
 I am going to miss it here.

 - TRENT: I see.

-- ANTOINE: No, I do not fear returning.
+- ANTOINE: No, I do not fear to return.
 But, Howard does fear for me.
-He is convinced there are forces in the universe that we would do well to be cautious about, and suggested I ask you to accompany me on my return.
+He is convinced there are forces in the universe that we would do well to be cautious about and suggested I ask you to accompany me on my return.
 I am now independently wealthy and, with any luck, you will be able to return here having enjoyed a very pleasant holiday.
 If Howard’s fears are founded, which I am sure they are not, and it turns out that my life is genuinely under threat from an ancient curse, then your expertise in such matters may come in quite handy.

-- TRENT: You say none of the male members of your family have ever lived to see their thirty second birthday.
+- TRENT: You say none of the male members of your family have ever lived to see their thirty-second birthday.
 How long, if I may ask, do you…

-- ANTOINE: I will be thirty two in two and a half weeks time.
+- ANTOINE: I will be thirty-two in two and a half weeks time.
 I know the notice is short but…

 - TRENT: Well, Tess?
 What do you say?

 - TESS: Hot Dog!
 A chance at seeing Paris in the springtime?
 Do you even have to ask?

 - TRENT: Well, Monsieur Le Comte, we would be glad to accompany you on your return home.
 We’ve been in need of a holiday and, while I share your skepticism about the curse, there really are some features of your story that interest me.

 - ANTOINE: Wonderful.
 I am very glad to hear it… and, but look, here comes our dinner…